JikokuAice/freeCodeCamp/docs/how-to-contribute-to-the-codebase.md

    git diff upstream/main
    ```

    The resulting output should be empty.
-This process is important, because you will be rebase your branch on top of the latest `upstream/main` as often as possible to avoid conflicts later.
+This process is important because you will rebase your branch on top of the latest `upstream/main` as often as possible to avoid conflicts later.

 3. Create a fresh new branch: